mikeph52/BioGenie/README.md

 |test.fastq| A fictional sequence to test FASTQ support| _Fictional_|
 |pwa.fasta| A test file for PGSA testing|_Fictional_|
 |pwa2.fasta| A test file for PLSA testing|_Fictional_|

-## Testing
-Various tests have been performed to ensure scientific accuracy and the optimal computing performance.
-Everything involving unit testing can be found in this [repository](https://github.com/mikeph52/biogenie-test).

 ## Installation
 ### GNU Linux